ponkila/HomestakerOS/docs/getting_started.md

 wg genkey | tee clientPrivateKey | wg pubkey > clientPublicKey
 ```

-Now that we have the keys, we need to create a `wg-quick` configuration file to the subvolume we created earlier:
+Now that we have the keys, we need to create a `wg-quick` configuration file and a directory for it in the subvolume we created earlier:
 ```shell
 mkdir /mnt/secrets/wireguard
 touch /mnt/secrets/wireguard/wg0.conf